HanGee/OwaViewer/README.md

 Then you can start packing for the specific platform what you want:

-Packing for Mac OSX:
+### Packing for Mac OSX:
 ```
 sh mkmacicns.sh
 macdeployqt OwaViewer.app -always-overwrite -qmldir=./tests -executable=OwaViewer.app/Contents/MacOS/OwaViewer
 pkgbuild --identifier com.hangee.owaviewer --root ./OwaViewer.app/ --scripts ./scripts/mac --install-location /Applications/OwaViewer.app OwaViewer.pkg
 ```
+_Note: There is a critial bug on Qt 5.7.1+ cause macdeployqt doesn't work.
+Try to run it without `-always-overwrite` options to avoid this problem._

-Packing for Windows:
+### Packing for Windows:
 ```
 windeployqt .
 ```